Temporary Emigration

 \[\omega_{i,t} \sim Bernoulli(\tilde{p}_t \times a_{i,t} \times z_{i,t})\]

-where \(\omega_{i,t} = 1\) if animal \(i\) was detected at least once across the secondary occasions of primary period \(t\), and 0 otherwise.
+where \(\omega_{i,t} = 1\) if animal \(i\) turned up on at least one secondary occasion in primary period \(t\), and 0 if it didn’t.

 Fitting the model with temporary emigration